conan-io/docs/integrations/cross_platform/buildroot.rst

 Customizing Conan remote
 ========================

-Let's say we have an :ref:`Artifatory <artifactory_ce>` instance where all packages are available for download.
+Let's say we have an :ref:`Artifactory <artifactory_ce>` instance where all packages are available for download.
 How could we customize the remote used by Buildroot?
 We need to introduce a new option, where we can write the remote name and Conan will be able to consume such variable.
 First we need to create a new configuration file to insert new options in Conan's menu: